 Medical malpractice claims can be notoriously difficult to prosecute successfully.
 The defendant’s legal team will likely be well financed and highly experienced in defending against medical malpractice lawsuits.
 Furthermore, the evidence entered in medical malpractice cases, such as hospital records and medical charts, can be difficult for anybody but trained professionals to understand.
 As such, if you are thinking about pursuing a medical malpractice claim then you need a lawyer on your side who has the experience and knowledge to handle such lawsuits.

-At Martin & Hillyer, Bruce Hillyer and Claire Wilkinson both have the expertise that is necessary to pursue medical malpractice claims.
-If you or a loved one has been injured as the result of a health care professional’s possible negligence then you should contact us immediately.
+At Martin & Hillyer, Bruce Hillyer has the expertise that is necessary to pursue medical malpractice claims.
+If you or a loved one has been injured as the result of a healthcare professional’s possible negligence then you should contact us immediately.
 With our dedicated team of lawyers on your side, you’ll have somebody fighting to uphold your rights and to get you the compensation you may be entitled to.

 MEET OUR EXPERTS IN MEDICAL MALPRACTICE LAW

 No, your initial telephone or email consultation is always free.
 If you are contacting us about an injury claim, an insurance issue, or another personal-injury related matter, your initial meeting with one of our lawyers will also be free.

 For some other types of issues, like wills & estates or business law, there may be a fee for your initial meeting with your lawyer.
 You can get more information about the specific fees expected in your case during your free initial telephone consultation.